kcleal/dysgu/README.rst

 --sites are from a trusted source, a higher --sites-prob value is recommended e.g. --sites-prob 0.8.

 If the --sites vcf file is from a previous dysgu run, the PROB values can be utilized by setting '--parse-probs True'.
-This option can work well when inputting dysgu calls from a related individual.
+This option can work well when using dysgu calls from a related individual.

 Useful parameters